Learn about the oboe and the difference between high sounds and low sounds on an instrument.

 Step 3 Talk about the difference between high pitch sounds and low pitch sounds on the oboe.
 Students may remark that the high pitches sound like birds and the low pitches sound like singing men or bears.

-For the interactive part of the lesson, I made colorfully-painted cardboard arrows for each of the students.
-We practiced listening for high sounds and low sounds.
-When they heard a high sound from the oboe, they pointed the arrow up.
-When they heard a low sound from the oboe, have them point the arrow down.
+Step 4 For the interactive part of the lesson, make colorfully-painted cardboard arrows for each of the students.
+Then practice listening for high sounds and low sounds.
+When they hear a high sound from the oboe, have the students point the arrow up.
+When they hear a low sound from the oboe, have them point the arrow down.

 They will hear a sliding scale of oboe pitches, from bassy B-notes to squeaky C-notes.
-Some of the students wanted to work with the people standing next to them to make the sound go way higher, and others competed with each other to make the sound go back and forth between two adjacent pitches.
+Some of the students may want to work with students standing next to them to make the sound go way higher, and others may compete with each other to make the sound go back and forth between two adjacent pitches.